Astrodynamic/Astrodynamic/README.md

 ---

-### :woman_technologist: About my skills and abilities :
+<h3 align="center">:woman_technologist: About my skills and abilities</h3>

-- Python3: highly skilled in creating and utilizing scripts for task automation, data analysis, and machine learning.
+- Python3: skilled in creating and utilizing scripts for task automation, data analysis, and machine learning.
 - C/C++: strong understanding and utilized for various projects, including the development of Qt applications.
 - Qt: proficient in using for GUI development and created several applications using this technology.
-- Git: highly proficient in using for version control and collaboration on projects.
+- Git: proficient in using for version control and collaboration on projects.
 - QML: experienced in using for developing user interfaces for Qt applications.
-- SQL: strong understanding and utilized for database management in various projects.
+- SQL: understanding and utilized for database management in various projects.
 - OpenGL: experience in utilizing for graphics programming and created several 3D applications using this technology.
 - DevOps: experienced in utilizing tools and methodologies for continuous integration and deployment of software.
 - CMake: proficient in using for building and managing complex software projects.
-- Linux: highly skilled in using as an operating system and utilized it for various projects.
+- Linux: skilled in using as an operating system and utilized it for various projects.
 - PostgreSQL: experience in utilizing for database management in various projects.
-- Bash: highly proficient in using for shell scripting and task automation.
+- Bash: proficient in using for shell scripting and task automation.

+---

-### :hammer_and_wrench: Languages and Tools :
+<h3 align="center">:hammer_and_wrench: Languages and Tools</h3>

 <div align="center">
   <img src="https://github.com/devicons/devicon/blob/master/icons/vscode/vscode-original.svg" title="vscode" **alt="vscode" width="40" height="40"/>